zostaw/learning-racket-ffi-metal/README.md

 ## Racket FFI

 Those are the main ffi bindings to my functions.
+Together with dylib and metallib mentioned above, they are all that is needed to create simple vectors/matrices and make really basic operations.
 ```
 racket ./metal-ffi.rkt
 ```